oxygine/oxygine-framework/doc/filesystem.md

 ##Mounting and zipped archieves to filesytem

 First step is mount ZipFileSystem.
-More than one archieve could be mounted at once:
+More than one archive could be mounted at once:

 	#include "core/ZipFileSystem.h"